NandhaKishorM/AI-AR-chatbot-powered-by-ArcGIS-api/README.md

 ![alt text](https://github.com/kishorkuttan/AI-AR-chatbot-powered-by-ArcGIS-api/blob/master/screeshots/image2.png)

 # Challenges we ran into
-Integrating the AR with an audio chatbot is a tough job and also integrating various processes of ArcGIS API is also a harder job.
+Integrating the AR with an audio chatbot is a tough job and also integrating various processes of ArcGIS API is also got a little harder than we expected.

 # Accomplishments that we're proud of
 Built a useful android application that can handle multiple services